WorldPack: Dynamic Frame Compression for Long-context Video World Modeling: Evaluation on Spatial Consistency

 \section{Evaluation on Spatial Consistency}

-We primarily focus on evaluating the ability of video world models to retain long-term spatial memory.
+We primarily focus on evaluating video world models' ability to retain long-term spatial memory.
 For this purpose, we leverage LoopNav~\citep{lian2025loopnav}, a benchmark constructed in Minecraft environments.
-LoopNav is designed for loop-style navigation tasks, where the agent explores a portion of the environment and then returns to an earlier location within it.
+LoopNav is designed for loop-style navigation tasks, in which the agent explores a portion of the environment and then returns to an earlier location.
 This design provides a precise and targeted method for testing whether a model can recall and reconstruct previously observed scenes, making LoopNav a distinctive benchmark for evaluating spatial memory.

 \textbf{Spatial Memory Retrieval Task (ABA).}~~ The most basic setting of LoopNav is the A$\rightarrow$B$\rightarrow$A trajectory (\autoref{fig:loopnav_tasks}; \textbf{Left}).
 In this case, the segment from A to B acts as the exploration phase, supplying contextual observations to the model.
 The return path from B to A constitutes the reconstruction phase, during which the model must demonstrate spatial consistency in regenerating observations from earlier locations.
-Because the ground-truth sequence has already been observed, this scenario is best viewed as a spatial retrieval task, explicitly probing whether the model can reproduce information embedded in the context.
+Because the ground-truth sequence has already been observed, this scenario is best viewed as a spatial retrieval task that explicitly probes whether the model can reproduce information embedded in the context.

 \textbf{Spatial Reasoning Task (ABCA).}~~ Here, A$\rightarrow$B$\rightarrow$C forms the exploration phase, while C$\rightarrow$A is evaluated as the reconstruction phase (\autoref{fig:loopnav_tasks}; \textbf{Right}).
 Unlike an A$\rightarrow$B$\rightarrow$A loop, this task challenges the model to rely on accumulated spatial memory to reconstruct the environment along an extended path, potentially across areas observed from different viewpoints or at earlier time steps.
 This setup is closely related to a spatial reasoning task, where success requires leveraging contextual knowledge to generate coherent future observations rather than simply retrieving frames.